elastic/cloud-on-k8s/docs/design/reuse_pvc_scenarios.md

 to a disruption and a reminder about some constraints raised by storage classes.

 ### Disruptions
-A Pod does not disappear until a person or the controller delete it or there is an unavoidable hardware or system software error.
+A Pod does not disappear until a person or the controller deletes it or there is an unavoidable hardware or system software error.
-The reasons can be classified into 2 main categories :
+The reasons can be classified into 2 main categories:

-* There is an **external involuntary** disruption :
+* There is an **external involuntary** disruption:
   * Hardware failure
   * VM instance is deleted
   * Kernel panic